approvals/ApprovalTests.cpp/doc/how_tos/CreateCustomNamer.md

 <a id="top"></a>

-# How to Create a Custom Namer - NOT IMPLEMENTED YET!
+# How to Create a Custom Namer

 toc

 ## Overview

-Warning - this is NOT IMPLEMENTED YET!

-The easiest way to create a custom namer is by modifying the parts of CustomizableNamer.
+The easiest way to create a custom namer is to use a `TemplatedCustomNamer`.

-CustomizableNamer has two main methods:

-* `getApprovedFile(std::string extensionWithDot)`
-This works by composing:
-`{TestFolderForApproved}`/`{RelativePathOfSourceDirectoryFromSourceRootForApproved}`/`{FileNameAndTestName}`.approved.`{FileExtension}`

-* `getReceivedFile(std::string extensionWithDot)`
-This works by composing:
-`{TestFolderForReceived}`/`{RelativePathOfSourceDirectoryFromSourceRootForReceived}`/`{FileNameAndTestName}`.received.`{FileExtension}`

-## Overriding Parts

-Both the getApprovedFile and getReceivedFile methods can be overridden, as well as any of the composable parts.
-By default, anything with a for received/apprroved simply calls the base.

-For example:
+Here is an example:

+snippet: templated_custom_namer_example

+## Supported tags

+snippet: custom_namer_tags

+##

 ```cpp
 auto myNamer = CustomizableNamer()